GA-datascience/Kaggle-Quora/README.md

 # Update Logs
 <br>

+* **Version 1.5 - 10th April 2017:**

+  + Added the LSA component using TFIDF vectors.
+Still does not give improve the score further.
+  + Total 38 features.
+The x_train and x_test is uploaded to dropbox.
+  + The LSA_char (4 features) and LSA_tfidf (4 features) will be on 2 seperate py file.

 * **Version 1.4 - 7th April 2017:**

   + Added LSA components.
 However, not sure if the approach i did is the most optimal.
 We are suppose to make use of TFIDF vectors.
 However, the function we adopted does not have TFIDF vectors.